-The following information has been submitted by "lemuelpr"
+The following information about discus fish has been submitted by Lemuel

 Tank mates: Ideally small tetras, like Neons, Zebras, Rummy Nose.
 Unless the Discus is 5 or 6 inches (15.24 centimeters), then Neons will be food instead of tank mates.
 Serpae are nice too.